Apply Dubai Visa Online

 2. Wild Wadi

-Wild Wadi Waterpark, Dubai's first waterpark, it has been entertaining young and old Dubai visitors and residents ever since 1999.
-It's hard to imagine that the park has been operating for more than 15 years, however, when the attractions are continuously getting improved, and the park is still looking faultless.
-There's plenty to experience here with 30 rides and theme attractions around Juha, a well-loved character from Arab mythology.
-Glide down the lazy river, brace for spectacular drops and dive in the angry tornado-themed Tantrum Alley, or learn new tricks at Wipeout where more than seven tons of water is pumped into a particular foam system for dazzling waves every second.
+Wild Wadi Waterpark, Dubai's first waterpark, has entertained young and old Dubai visitors and residents since 1999.
+It's hard to imagine that the park has been operating for over 15 years; however, it still needs to be fixed when the attractions continuously improve.
+There's plenty to experience here, with 30 rides and theme attractions around Juha, a well-loved character from Arab mythology.
+Glide down the lazy river, brace for spectacular drops and dive in the angry tornado-themed Tantrum Alley, or learn new tricks at Wipeout, where more than seven tons of water is pumped into a particular foam system for dazzling waves every second.

 Sky pole entertainment